-Shares Subject to the 2017 Incentive Award Plan.
-When adopted, the 2017 Incentive Award Plan provided for the issuance of up to 1,200,000 shares.
-As of February 28, 2019 of these all but approximately 140,000 shares have been issued, set aside to support options, or issued but remain unvested.
-If adopted the proposed amendment to the plan will add 1,200,000 shares to that amount.
+Shares Subject to the Amended and Restated 2017 Incentive Award Plan.
+When adopted, the 2017 Incentive Award Plan originally provided for the issuance of up to 1,200,000 shares.
+In 2019, the Company's stockholders approved an amendment increasing the number of shares available for issuance by an additional 1,200,000 shares.
+As of February 28, 2021, only 90,084 shares remained available for issuance.
+If the Amended and Restated 2017 Incentive Award Plan is approved by stockholders, 1,200,000 shares will be added to the plan, for a total of 3,600,000 shares.
 In addition, shares granted under prior plans that are forfeited, lapse unexercised or fail to vest will be available for issuance.
-There were approximately 171,000 shares that could be acquired by the exercise of options and 1,165,000 unvested restricted shares that remain outstanding under our plans that potentially could be added to the number of available shares under the 2017 Incentive Award Plan, if such options or restricted shares were forfeited or lapsed.
+As of February 28, 2021, there were approximately 170,974 shares that could be acquired by the exercise of incentive stock options and 1,528,665 unvested restricted shares that remain outstanding under our plans that potentially could be added to the number of available shares under the Amended and Restated 2017 Incentive Award Plan, if such incentive stock options or restricted shares were forfeited or lapsed.

-On March 8, 2019, the closing price of a share of our common stock as reported by the NASDAQ Global Select Market was \$48.76.
+On March 1, 2021, the closing price of a share of our common stock as reported by the NASDAQ Global Select Market was \$60.32.

 Administration.
-Our Compensation Committee (the "Administrator") administers the 2017 Incentive Award Plan.
+Our Compensation Committee (the "Administrator") administers the Amended and Restated 2017 Incentive Award Plan.
 The Administrator is authorized to determine the individuals who will receive Awards (the "participants"), the terms and conditions of such Awards, the types of Awards to be granted, the number of shares to be subject to each Award, the price of the Awards granted, payment terms and payment methods applicable to each Award.
-The Administrator is also authorized to establish, adopt or revise rules relating to the administration of the 2017 Incentive Award Plan.
-The Administrator may delegate its authority to grant or amend Awards with respect to participants other than senior executive officers subject to Section 16 of the Exchange Act, employees covered by

-Section 162(m) of the Internal Revenue Code or the officers to whom the authority to grant or amend Awards has been delegated.
+The Administrator is also authorized to establish, adopt or revise rules relating to the administration of the Amended and Restated 2017 Incentive Award Plan.
+The Administrator may delegate its authority to grant or amend Awards with respect to participants other than senior executive officers subject to Section 16 of the Exchange Act or the officers to whom the authority to grant or amend Awards has been delegated.

 Eligibility.
 Awards may be granted to individuals who are then employees, consultants or non-employee directors of our company or one of our subsidiaries, unless otherwise indicated.
-As of February 1, 2019, we had 986 employees and seven directors, six of whom were non-employee directors.
+As of February 28, 2021, we had 1,062 employees and seven directors, six of whom were non-employee directors, who are eligible for grants under the Amended and Restated 2017 Incentive Award Plan.